 After asking us to log in, VPNArea's Windows client displayed its very comprehensive location list.
 This opened with a list of all servers, sorted by country, with figures for server load, ping time, and even the approximate distance from your current location.
 You can sort by any of these, too, for example ordering the list by ping time with a click.

 Tabs allow you to view particular groups of servers.
-'Recommended' displays the fastest servers for you; 'P2P - Torrents' includes the best torrent-friendly servers; 'Special' offers servers for specific tasks (DoubleVPN to improve security, Netflix to unblock streaming), and the 'Favorites' panel stores your most commonly-used locations.
+'Recommended' displays the fastest servers for you; 'P2P - Torrents' includes the best torrent-friendly servers; 'Special' offers servers for specific tasks (DoubleVPN to improve security, Netflix to unblock streaming, X-Stunnel to bypass VPN blocking), and the 'Favorites' panel stores your most commonly-used locations.

 Although this makes for a bulkier interface than the more streamlined competition, it's easy enough to use, and a versatile search box speeds up server-finding even further.
 Just type P2 and the client displays P2P-friendly server; typing IP is enough to find the BBC iPlayer server; LOS gets you Los Angeles, New highlights New Zealand and New York, and so on.